 Immersion a-scan ultrasound

-Immersion a-scan ultrasound is used to determine the axial length of an eye when optical coherence interferometry (IOL Master) is not possible.
+Immersion a-scan ultrasound is used to determine the axial length of an eye when optical coherence interferometry is not possible.
 There are types of cataracts, as well as certain eye lengths, that require this technique to ensure accurate calculation of the intraocular lens power for cataract surgery.

 Luma Eyemagination software is an interactive tool which provides a clear, 3D animation of eye disease as well as treatment options.
 The software imagery allows patients to better comprehend disease entities and treatment options available to them.
 Additionally, LUMA can help patients understand what happens when an eye condition progresses and leads to vision problems.